 It’s looking like ranking for certain keywords in Google SERP is really hard, right?

-Today, in this blog post, I will show you how Long Tail Keywords matter in SEO and how they can help grow your business steadily without any traffic drop.
+Today, in this blog post, I will show you how long-tail keywords matter in SEO and how they can help grow your business steadily without any traffic drop.

-What are Long Tail Keyword Phrases?
+What are Long Tail Keywords?

-If a search term which is more than one word long is entered a few times on a search engine, it is known as a Long Tail keyword phrase.
+If a search term that is more than one word long is entered a few times on a search engine, it is known as a Long Tail keyword phrase.
 At most times, many long-tail keywords are more than 3-4 words long.

-Even though head terms (short tail keywords) count millions of monthly searches, long-tail keywords phrases can drive hundreds of or thousands of search traffic to your website instantly.
+Even though head terms (short tail keywords) count millions of monthly searches, long-tail keyword phrases can instantly drive hundreds of thousands of search traffic to your website.